 Transaction Reporting Framework for MiFID

 Markets in Financial Instrument Directive II (MiFID II) — legislation published by the European Commission in October 2011 — requires global financial institutions to periodically review and report on their processes and business operations — a move that dramatically changes these institutions’ operating models.
-MiFID transaction reporting is a challenging task that involves handling diverse securities transactions within a bank, generally occurring across a multitude of applications spread across many systems.
-These business processes have their own processing rules.
-Organizations should be able to reuse and combine functionality embedded in existing applications with new functionality to deliver composite applications that meet MiFID requirements.
-This entails defining a business process management framework which defines new end-to-end processes with business functions encapsulated in services, rather than focusing just on customizing applications.
-Most importantly, given that the MiFID directives are still evolving and that new rules and regulations are likely to be introduced, the services ought to be agile and robust.
+MiFID transaction reporting is a challenging task that involves handling diverse securities transactions and business processes within a bank, generally occurring across a multitude of applications spread across many systems, and each with its own processing rules.
+Organizations need services that allow them to reuse and combine the functionality embedded in existing applications with the new functionality to deliver composite applications that meet MiFID requirements.
+This entails defining a business-process-management framework, which defines new end-to-end processes with business functions encapsulated in services, rather than focusing on customizing applications.
+Most important, given that the MiFID directives are evolving and new rules and regulations are likely to be introduced, the services must be agile and robust.

 Our SOA-based enterprise architecture is helping global financial institutions meet MiFID II reporting requirements.
 It is a framework that is delivering agile and flexible solutions that address the ever-changing needs of the business.
 An abstract view depicts it as a layered architecture of loosely coupled services that align with business processes.
 This clear separation of concerns provides the unprecedented flexibility to plug in new services or to upgrade existing ones.
 It can also help expose existing enterprise applications as services, thereby safeguarding IT infrastructure investments.
 The business process flows are supported by the choreography of these exposed services into composite applications integrated through an Enterprise Service Bus (ESB).